rcx/tcpbin/README.md

 ## Why?

 The other http(s)bins are annoying to use when you're doing some kind of web exploitation or something low-level.
 Some of them, for example, reject payloads that are too large.
 Some even refuse connections if the wrong host header is provided.
-Others don't support https which is a dealbreaker if there's a same-origin policy in use.
+Others don't support https which is a dealbreaker if there's a CSP in use.
 This script is also designed to be stupid simple and hassle-free to setup on any server: no Docker, no Vagrant, no Python package dependencies etc. Simply wget the script and run it.

 ## Closing remarks and thanks